Heidelberg is a charming town in southwestern Germany.

 - Inclusions: English-speaking guide

-5. Wander the Gardens of Schwetzingen Castle
+5. Gardens of Schwetzingen Castle

 About ten kilometres away from Heidelburg you’ll find Schwetzingen.